 Upper Missouri River Breaks National Monument

 One of Montana’s top destinations, the Upper Missouri River Breaks National Monument straddles the Missouri River from Fort Benton to the Robinson Bridge on US Highway 191.
-Swiss French painter, illustrator and printmaker Karl Bodmer cultural landscape painting sites are found along the Missouri River.
-He traveled on the river on an expedition in 1832-34, charged with capturing scenes of the West and its people along the way.
+Swiss painter, illustrator and printmaker Karl Bodmer traveled through the area by river on an expedition in 1832-34, charged with capturing scenes of the West and its people along the way.
+You can see Karl Bodmer cultural landscape painting sites along the river.

 The Missouri Breaks National Backcountry Byway, east of Winifred, is a great scenic drive, providing views of the Missouri River, the overall geographical landscape, historic trails and several wilderness study areas.